pygame/pygame/docs/reST/ref/freetype.rst

    the *index* argument.
 An exception is raised for an out-of-range font index value.

-   The *style* argument will set the default style (oblique, underline, strong) used to draw this font.
-This style may be overridden on any :meth:`Font.render` call.

-   The optional vertical argument, an integer, sets the default orientation for the font: 0 (False) for horizontal, any other value (True) for vertical.
-   See :attr:`Font.vertical`.
+   The optional resolution argument sets the pixel size, in dots per inch, for use in scaling glyphs for this Font instance.
+If 0 then the default module value, set by :meth:`freetype.init`, is used.
+The Font object's resolution can only be changed by reinitializing the Font instance.

    The optional ucs4 argument, an integer, sets the default text translation
    mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat Unicode text as UCS-4, with no surrogate pairs.
 See :attr:`Font.ucs4`.

-   The optional resolution argument sets the pixel size, in dots per inch, for use in scaling glyphs for this Font instance.
-If 0 then the default module value, set by :meth:`freetype.init`, is used.
-The Font object's resolution can only be changed by reinitializing the Font instance.

    .. attribute:: name